 Up your chances of getting your resume noticed by avoiding words that hiring managers and employers dislike.
 Here are four types of words you shouldn’t use in your resume writing:

 Instead of telling employers about your qualities, show them.
-Take this following buzzword heavy example:
+Take this buzzword-heavy example:

 Key team player who contributed to the success of multiple projects.